seantcaron/calendarlist/README.md

 ### Installation

-Clone this repo into the extensions directory of your MediaWiki instance.
+Create a CalendarList directory in the extensions directory of your MediaWiki instance.

+Clone this repo and copy the files into the extensions/CalendarList directory.

 Add the following to LocalSettings.php: